breadnone/STween/README.md

 - Custom tween

 **How the pooling works**
-Internally, STween heavily utilizes object pooling and with weakReferences as a secondary fallback layer when there's not enough resources can be taken from the pool.
+Internally, STween heavily utilizes object pooling and with weakReferences as a fallback when there's not enough resources can be taken from the pool.

 A deltatime simulation is needed for the duration-based interpolators to work properly to get the timing as close as possible to the runtime.